virtual-ta-testing/course-questions-wiki/week-01/README.md

 - Question (akumar30-stat6250): What must you do if your Horizon email address is already associated with a GitHub account?
 - Answer (akumar30-stat6250): You can change the username of the existing account.

+- Answer_test (kai-stat6250): THIS IS MY FOURTH PULL REQUEST ADDITION!

 [Course Structure Quiz, Problem 5]
 - Question (ilankham−stat6250): How similar to Weekly Quiz problems will final exam problems be?
 In other words, if I want to best prepare for the final exam throughout the course, should I primarily focus on thoroughly understanding weekly quiz problems?